lynnfaraday/Flickr_Badge_Maker/README.md

 Run the client application using the **flickr_badge_maker** command.

-### Configuration Walkthrough
+### Configuration

    flickr_badge_maker configure

 This will walk you through the oauth authentication process interactively.
-When it's finished, you will be able to paste the configuration data into your flickr_config.yaml file.
-This will allow you to access your Flickr account via the application.
+When it's finished, it will update the configuration file and enable you to access your Flickr account via the application.

 ### Photo Info